mazer12/CS460-Project/README.md

 # CS460-Project
 Future sales prediction

+**Project**: Try to predict total sales for the upcoming months for the russian software firms(whoose sales data of Jan-2013 to Dec-2015, we are using).
+We use three models ARIMA, ETS and LSTM.
 - **Data**: It is available in the kaggle website(https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data).
 You need to download "items.scv" and "sales_train.csv"
 - **Arima,ETS_1** : Consist of Arima and ETS on date vs item sale, statinority test.
 - **Arima,ETS_2** : Consist of Arima and ETS on week vs item sale, statinority test.